 Meet our bloggers

-Editor of the Journal of Psychiatric Practice, past president of the American College of Psychiatrists and past president of the American Psychiatric Association, Dr. Oldham is chief of staff and senior vice president at The Menninger Clinic and executive vice chair of the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
+Editor of the Journal of Psychiatric Practice, past president of the American College of Psychiatrists and past president of the American Psychiatric Association, Dr. Oldham is the former chief of staff and senior vice president at The Menninger Clinic.
+He is currently the interim chair of the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.

 A prolific author, he is the senior editor of the standard textbook on personality disorders and is known nationally for his expertise in borderline personality disorder.

 Dr. Menninger served as president and chief executive officer of The Menninger Clinic from 1993-2001.
 He is chairman emeritus of The Menninger Clinic Board of Visitors and edits The Bulletin of The Menninger Clinic.
 He is a grandson of Clinic cofounder C.F.
 Menninger, MD, and son of William C. Menninger, MD, another of The Clinic’s cofounders.

 A consultant to law enforcement and prison systems for more than 30 years, Dr. Walt, as he is affectionately known at The Clinic, continues to work with the Topeka, Kan., Police Department.Dr.
 Allen